Edited by: Keri Stooksbury

 33. Be Flexible

-Things will go wrong, people will get cranky and need a rest, places will be closed, and everything will take more time than you expected.
-If you spend your trip stressed out about making it to the next thing on your list, that stress will work its way into every member of the family.
+Things will go wrong, people will get cranky, places will be closed, and things will take more time than expected.
+If you spend your trip stressed out, that stress will work its way into every member of the family.

 Instead, relax.
 Be flexible in your schedule.
 Keeping your family happy is the most essential part of any trip.

-The biggest tip we can give for traveling with kids is to stop putting it off and get out there and travel.
+The biggest tip we can give for traveling with kids is to not put it off.
+Get out there and travel.
 Everything might not go according to plan, but your family will love seeing the world, and you’ll be planning your next trip before you know it.

-Nothing opens children’s minds like new experiences, and you’ll get plenty of new experiences no matter where you travel.
+Nothing opens children’s minds like new experiences, and you’ll get plenty of those through travel.
 From food to transportation, architecture, and landscape, everything you do will be exciting and new for your little ones.

 Happy Family Travels!